Bad Newz Kennels: Other co-defendants also to plead guilty; Vick weighs options

 Co-defendant Quanis Phillips was incarcerated earlier after his August 17 plea hearing because he had failed drug tests with monitoring equipment and regulations already in place.

 Vick pleads guilty

-On August 20, 2007 Vick pleaded guilty to the federal felony dogfighting conspiracy charge.
+On August 20, 2007, Vick pleaded guilty to the federal felony dogfighting conspiracy charge.
 Vick's lawyer Billy Martin released this statement:

-On August 24, 2007 it was announced that Vick had signed a plea agreement and issued a statement admitting his participation and funding of the dogfighting ring, but maintaining that he did not place any bets or take any prize money.
+On August 24, 2007, it was announced that Vick had signed a plea agreement and issued a statement admitting his participation and funding of the dogfighting ring but maintaining that he did not place any bets or take any prize money.

-Details of Vick's plea agreement were made available when filed with the court on August 24.
+Details of Vick's plea agreement was made available when filed with the court on August 24.
 USA Today made copies available over the Internet in PDF files at: